 Stakeholders are Aware

 The LCB is committed to communicating with licensees, labs and integrators throughout the process.
-Users will have opportunity along the way to ask questions and provide input.
-Licensees and commercial integrators are also needed to help with system testing set to begin in late September.
+Users have opportunity along the way to ask questions and provide input.
+Licensees and commercial integrators were valuable in testing and providing feedback as CCRS was developed and deployed.

 Next Steps on Communication

-A number of communications are in place or coming soon to help prepare for the transition.
+A number of communications are in place to support system users.

 - CCRS website: This new section of our website is dedicated to CCRS information.
 This site will grow as we release new information and resources